takanory/slides/slides/20230812pyconkr/index.rst

    :alt: Python 3.10 release logo

 ..
 This image is "Python 3.10 release logo".
-   You can find the new features of 3.10 around this snake.
+   You can find the new features around this snake.

 New features of Python 3.10
 ---------------------------